Dr. Antonio Da Silva High School and Junior College of Commerce: Memberships

-Social initiatives

 Controversy

 On 14 March 2013, the police and trustees of the Dr Antonio Da Silva High School were investigating allegations that a six-year-old Class I student was handcuffed with a cycle-lock chain, paraded before students of various classrooms and made to clean a toilet room.
 The father of the boy lodged a complaint with Shivaji Park police station against a teacher and the headmistress.
 The teacher allegedly handcuffed and paraded the boy, while the headmistress took no action following the parent's complaint.
 That month the matter was pending at the Maharashtra State Commission for Protection of Child Rights (MSCPCR).

 Incidents

 Thirty-five years after leaving school in Std VII, gangster Ashwin Naik (49) went back to the school on 9 November 2009 to collect his leaving certificate.

 On 13 July 2011 at 18:30 IST (UTC+05:30), a bomb exploded outside the school.
 It was the third explosive device of the 2011 Mumbai bombings.
 The device was placed on an electric pole at the bus stand near Kabutar Khana.
 At least 50 people were injured in the blast.
 No one from the school was injured.
 If the bomb had exploded five minutes earlier, thousands of students may have been injured.
 The school remained closed the next day.